Michael has come to rescue Tahlia with Father Klignen hidden in the shadows.

 The Memory Trader’s eyes narrowed into angry crescents, and he snorted.
 “Let the trade begin.”

 “Not so fast!”
 Michael's experience in the art of barter told him now was the time to ask for more.
 “We need food.”

 The Memory Trader raised in his seat, but quickly settled and nodded in agreement.

 “No!
 No trade!”
 The Memory Trader turned toward the person standing behind Michael.
 “You have knowledge?
-Do you trade imagination—or facts?”
+Do you trade dreams—or facts?”

 Michael took a carefree step away from the table, with his back to the Memory Trader.
 “Of course, it’s a shame you didn’t get to see the mermaid.”

 The Trader stood and reached toward Michael, “Mermaid?”

 A heavy hand fell on Michael’s shoulder, turning him to face the Trader’s table again.
 “Mermaids are outside the realm of reality.
 Have you, imagination?”
 The Trader asked as he shoved the other person back in line, behind Michael, with his other hand.

 “A little, but it mostly belonged to Pepa.
 I have it in Memory, though, and if you meet my price, you can have the whole thing in living color.”
 Michael spoke as he settled into the chair once more.

 "Weapons and clothes?”
 The Trader's question came with a foul smell, pushed in Michael's direction with every word.